dmcginley/project2-chart-my-data/README.md

 - [JavaScript Break and Continue](https://www.w3schools.com/js/js_break.asp) - to break out of the loop for the buttons.

 - [How to Parse CSV String in Javascript with Papaparse JS](https://www.youtube.com/watch?v=s6SgVjIvIV8&list=PLPZlbsSRAxIpfL9s3LPCXqllojDEqxAXl&index=11) -using PapaParse.

+How to Create a Chart with a Remote CSV File with Chart JS

 ## Content